 There can be many companies that offer insurance in your area.
 Shopping around will help you find the best quotes by comparing their offers.
 You may want to choose one that has low rates but has good services.
 Even if you didn’t have an accident recently, shopping around is still a good idea.

 However, you have to take note that their quotes will be higher.
 That’s because you have a record in your driving history.
 Insuring a driver who had an accident poses risk for the insurer.
 Worse, they will reject you.
 Even so, you may still find their offers lower than your current policy.

-Before switching companies, you may want to consider if your present insurer will offer you discounts in an attempt to make you stay.
-After calculating them, compare it with a quote that a potential new company offered you.
+Before switching companies, you may want to consider if your present insurer will offer you discounts in an attempt to make your stay.
+After calculating them, compare them with a quote that a potential new company offered you.
 It is best to choose the one that will benefit you the most.